- Two attorneys seek to replace Alex Gardner as Lane County District Attorney

 “You have to be a little bit crazy,” he says.
 “And you have to be willing to eat tree bark and dirt during the lean times.”

-Douglas makes two violins a year, on average, and sells them for about $10,000 apiece.
+Douglas makes two violins a year, on average, and sell for $10,000 apiece.
 And he’s not the only violin maker in Eugene.

 There’s David Gusset, considered among the best in the business.